-- Both usually have fixed interest rates
+- Both usually have fixed interest rates depending on the market environment, but can have adjustable rates.

 - Both typically require an after-transaction loan-to-value ratio of 90% or less to qualify

-- Both offer lump-sum payouts
+- Both offer lump-sum payouts.

-- Home equity loan lenders typically pay all or most of the closing costs
+- Home equity loan lenders typically pay all or most of the closing costs.

 You can use a home equity loan to refinance your first mortgage, a current home equity loan or a home equity line of credit.
 If you’ve built up equity, refinancing with a home equity loan could help when rates are high.
+As a side note, Quicken Loans® doesn’t offer home equity loans right now.

 Home Equity Loan Pros